Xavier Rhodes: Dallas Cowboys

 On January 7, 2023, the Dallas Cowboys signed Rhodes to their practice squad.
-Rhodes was promoted to the active roster on January 16th and made his Cowboys debut against the Tampa Bay Buccaneers in the NFC Wild Card Round.
-His practice squad contract with the team expired after the season on January 22, 2023.
+On January 16, 2023, Rhodes was elevated to the active roster and made his Cowboys debut against the Tampa Bay Buccaneers in the NFC Wild Card Round.
+On January 21, 2023, the Dallas Cowboys elevated Rhodes to the active roster from the practice squad.
+On January 30, 2023, the Dallas Cowboys officially released Rhodes.